본문 바로가기

-A next-generation powder hemostatic agent that stops bleeding within one second when sprayed on an injured area has been developed.
-This is an innovative technology that can increase the survival chances of patients with severe bleeding.
+A "next-generation powder hemostatic agent" that can stop bleeding within one second when sprayed on an injured area has been developed.
+This innovative technology is expected to increase the survival chances of patients at risk of severe bleeding.

-On December 29, KAIST announced that a joint research team led by Professor Steve Park from the Department of Materials Science and Engineering and Professor Jeon Sangyong from the Department of Biological Sciences has developed a powder-type hemostatic agent (AGCL powder) that forms a strong hydrogel barrier within one second when simply sprayed on a wound, effectively stopping the bleeding.
+On December 29, KAIST announced that a joint research team led by Professor Steve Park from the Department of Materials Science and Engineering and Professor Jeon Sangyong from the Department of Biological Sciences has developed a powder-type hemostatic agent (AGCL powder) that forms a strong hydrogel barrier and stops bleeding within one second simply by being applied to a wound.

-The AGCL powder was developed as a practical technology for real combat situations, with direct participation from Army Major-level researchers.
-With its high usability and storability, it can instantly harden even in extreme conditions such as war zones and disaster sites, providing the advantage of enabling emergency treatment.
+The AGCL powder was completed as a field-ready technology, with direct participation from Army Major-level researchers, taking into account actual combat environments.
+Thanks to its high usability and storability, the powder can instantly harden even under extreme conditions such as war zones and disaster sites, enabling effective emergency treatment.

-Previously, patch-type hemostatic agents mainly used in medical settings had a flat structure, making them difficult to apply to deep and complex wounds.
-They were also sensitive to temperature and humidity, which limited their storage and use.
+Previously, patch-type hemostatic agents commonly used in medical settings had a flat structure, making them difficult to apply to deep and complex wounds, and their sensitivity to temperature and humidity posed limitations for storage and use.

 In contrast, the joint research team developed a next-generation powder-type hemostatic agent that can be freely applied to deep and irregular wounds.
-This powder offers versatility, allowing it to be used for various types of wounds with a single product.
+This achieves versatility, enabling a single powder to respond to various types of injuries.

 The AGCL powder combines biocompatible natural materials such as alginate and gellan gum (which react with calcium to achieve ultra-fast gelation and physical sealing), and chitosan (which binds with blood components to enhance chemical and biological hemostasis).
 When the powder comes into contact with blood, it reacts with cations such as calcium and transforms into a gel within one second, instantly sealing the wound.